 It’s a hard road finding the perfect Business Process Management (BPM) software.
 Unfortunately, there's no one-size-fits-all approach, which means that before you even consider Business Process Management vendors and pricing, you need to find out what problems you actually need to solve.

-In this article we compare three leading BPM systems: Appian vs Pega vs Bizagi and the pros and cons associated with each one.
+Once you've identified your business process problems, it's time to move on and compare the leading BPM systems.
+In this article, we compare three: Appian vs Pega vs Bizagi and the pros and cons associated with each one.

 In the world of BPM, there is no ‘one size fits all' solution.
 That’s why it pays to do your research (or just read this article for a good idea on where to start.)